citp/privacy-policy-historical/k/ki/kid/kidney.org.md

-> *The following text is extracted and transformed from the kidney.org privacy policy that was archived on 2011-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102143541id_/http%3A//www.kidney.org/about/privacy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kidney.org privacy policy that was archived on 2012-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120612093925id_/http%3A//www.kidney.org/about/privacy.cfm) for the most accurate reproduction.*

-# National Kidney Foundation: Our Privacy Policy
+# National Kidney Foundation: Local Offices

 ## **Privacy**